Master of Science in Mechanical Engineering

-Degree required for admission: Students admitted to the program must possess an undergraduate degree in physics or a related field, such as one of the engineering sciences, from an accredited academic institution.
+Degree required for admission: Students admitted to the program must possess a Bachelor's degree in Mechanical Engineering or another related field (subject to the approval of the Mechanical Engineering Program) from an accredited academic institution.
 Applicants should have a strong undergraduate record to be competitive for admission.

 - GPA required: Minimum of 3.0

 - GRE requirements: General test required

 Other application requirements: Two recommendation letters, transcripts, resume, and a personal-professional statement are required.
 TOEFL test scores are required of all students who received their bachelor's degree in a country where English is not the official and spoken language.
 All application requirements in the Graduate Application must be completed as specified in the application.

 The program leading to the Master of Science degree in mechanical engineering requires completion of a minimum of 30 points of approved coursework via CVN consisting of no fewer than ten courses.
 A minimum grade point average of 2.5 is required for graduation.
 All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.
 The student's program of study is developed in consultation with a program adviser to reflect the student's special interests.
 Typical choices include such subjects as mechanics of solids and fluids, thermodynamics, heat transfer, manufacturing engineering, robotics, kinematics, dynamics and vibrations, controls, and power generation.
 Nevertheless, the following guidelines must be adhered to:

 - The sequence of courses selected must not be haphazard, but rather show a clearly discernible specialty.

 - All courses must be at the graduate level, i.e., numbered 4000 or higher, with a minimum of (6 pts) 6000-level or higher (lecture) courses included.